sathyalog/shoppingCart-react-node/README.md

 Auth login:

 You cannot see home page without login.
 If you try to hit home page directly it will prompt you to login.
+You can even login from your signup credentials as well.

 In order to work with signup form, i have created db.json file which acts like database that stores your data from your sign up form.